-New technologies developed over the last decades offer a set of tools that mark a point of no return regarding agriculture.
+New technologies developed over the last decades offer a set of tools that mark a point of no return in the agriculture industry.

 What do we mean when we talk about AgTech?

-The term AgTech is the result of the combination of the words agricultural and technology.
-Coined rather recently, it contains a broad range of new technologies applied to agricultural systems.
-If we talk about new technologies, we can start by mentioning some of the ones producers are more familiar with like agricultural precision tools (sensors that allow farmers to control the amount of inputs they apply in a specific location when they cultivate and fertilize land), global navigation satellite systems to georeference pesticide applications and, regarding software, applications or sites to check weather forecasts or online markets.
+The term AgTech is the combination of the words agriculture and technology.
+A recently-developed term, it contains a broad range of new technologies applied to agricultural systems.
+In regard to new technologies, we can start by mentioning some production technologies including: agricultural precision tools (sensors that allow farmers to control the amount of inputs they apply when cultivating and fertilizing a piece of land), GPS to create a geographical reference of pesticide applications, and software to check weather forecasts or online markets.

-The growing world’s demand for food requires the improvement of agricultural productivity and competitiveness through technology and the development of innovative processes that increase the yield and efficiency of the sustainable use of natural resources.
-According to FAO estimates, over the next decade agricultural productivity will increase so there will be more production on existing agricultural land.
-According to the international agency, wheat and soybean production will increase by nearly 10% over the next decade and productivity gains will mostly account for this increase.
-So, in order to maintain competitive advantages the use of new technologies has become a must.
+The growing demand for food around the globe requires the improvement of agricultural productivity and competitiveness through technology and the development of innovative processes for increased yields and increased sustainability in the use of natural resources.
+According to FAO estimates, over the next decade agricultural productivity will increase, requiring greater production on existing agricultural land.
+Wheat and soybean production is also projected to increase by nearly 10% over the next decade, with productivity gains accounting for a majority of this increase.
+Therefore, to maintain competitive advantage, the use of new technologies has become a must.

-With large doses of innovation and disruption, AgTech has transformed operative processes and expectations of the agricultural industry.
-Like any other industry transformed by technology, the agricultural sector must keep up with the changing work styles, gear and mobile devices updates and the clients that look for efficient results.
+Innovative and disruptive, AgTech has transformed operative processes and expectations in the agricultural industry.
+Like any other industry transformed by technology, the agricultural sector must keep up with the changing work styles, equipment, and client expectations of efficiency.

-Now then, in the face of the dramatic progress of computer processing capabilities, today it’s possible to save and manage a great amount of data coming from agriculture, genetics, transactions and climate phenomena, previously unthinkable, that create a new paradigm and an endless number of applications for the agro-industry.
+Due to the extensive progress of computer processing and storage capabilities made in recent years, it’s now possible to save analyze huge streams of data in agriculture, genetics, transactions, and climate.
+Previously unthinkable, this create a new paradigm and an endless number of applications for the agro-industry.

-In dialogue with iProUP, Wiagro CEO, Martín Cordasco, highlights the technologies incorporated by his company, which include field monitoring using GPS, global coverage via satellite, Whatsapp alerts –that allow you to “chat” with your silobags –, and the use of blockchain to protect the data.
+In dialogue with iProUP, Wiagro CEO, Martín Cordasco, highlighted the technologies incorporated by his company, including GPS field monitoring, global coverage via satellite, Whatsapp alerts that allow you to “chat” with your silobags, and the use of blockchain to protect data.

-This year, however, banks took a step further and plunged into the digital world to increase the customer base.
-The Galicia bank included new features in their Galicia Office app that will allow companies in the sector (which represent 30% of their client portfolio) to open checking accounts online.
+This year, banks took a step further and plunged into the digital world to increase the customer base.
+The Galicia bank included new features in their Galicia Office app, allowing agricultural companies, representing 30% of their clients, to open checking accounts online.

-Even though in Argentina the adoption of digital technology in the agricultural sector is a slow process (that’s not the case of mechanical technology which is in the production frontier), the large number of companies emerging, consolidating and expanding thanks to the combination of investors and government plans offer encouraging prospects.
-Among them are S4, Auravant, Beeflow and Kilimo.
+Even though in Argentina, the adoption of digital technology in the agricultural sector is a slow process, the large number of emerging companies offer encouraging prospects, such as S4, Auravant, Beeflow and Kilimo.
+Prospects is projected to expand thanks to the combination of investors and government policies.

-In Argentina, S4 knew how to reinterpret the problem regarding the climate risk in agricultural production and created a digital product (insurTech) that offers foreseeability in an unforeseeable business.
+In Argentina, S4 mitigated the problem of climate risk in agricultural production by creating a digital product (insurTech), that offers foreseeability in an unpredictable industry.
 In other words, S4 Coverage allows you to save money in a business where losing money has always been the rule..

-Using a simple web, the farmer or producer has access to a coverage against floods or droughts and can recover the lost yield.
-In an industry where between 35% and 42% of crops have been historically lost due to inclement weather, S4 offers a transparent, technological and completely disruptive solution.
+Using a simple web app, the farmer or producer can access coverage to protect against floods or droughts in order to recover lost yield.
+In an industry where historically, between 35% and 42% of crops have been lost to inclement weather, S4 offers a transparent and disruptive tech-based solution.

-Auravant is a Big Data company for the agricultural sector that helps producers during the whole season with notifications of potential problem areas and precision farming tools.
-It has more than 3000 users in 22 countries around the world and helps producers monitor almost two million hectares.
+Auravant is a Big Data company in the agricultural sector that assists producers by notifying them of potential problem areas and other precision farming insights.
+It has more than 3000 users in 22 countries around the world and helps monitor almost two million hectares.

-Kilimo developed a platform for efficient irrigation management that, using satellite and climate data and soil samples, recommends producers when and how much should they irrigate each crop.
-The company also has clients in Chile, Brazil, Uruguay and Paraguay besides Argentina and will soon start working with producers in the United States and Peru.
+Kilimo developed a platform for efficient irrigation management that uses satellite data, climate information, and soil samples to recommend producers when and how much they should they irrigate each crop.
+The company has clients in Argentina, Chile, Brazil, Uruguay, and Paraguay, with plans to expand to the the United States and Peru.

 Some global data to measure the phenomenon

-However, it is projected that the region of Asia and the Pacific shows the fastest market growth between 2017 and 2022.
-The region presents a huge reach for market development due to the growth of urban population, the growing internet breakthrough in farm management and the favorable government investments.
-Moreover, it is expected that the presence of countries with advancing economies like India and China will make the region a key actor in the growth of precision agriculture over the next years.
+However, it is also projected that the Asia-Pacific region shows the fastest market growth between 2017 and 2022.
+This region presents a huge development opportunity due to the explosive growth of the urban population, breakthroughs in farm management, and favorable government investments.
+Moreover, it is expected that the presence of countries with booming economies like India and China will make the region a key actor in the growth of precision agriculture over the next years.

-On a year-on-year basis, the global smart farming industry grew by nearly 6% in 2016, with its value going beyond the $10 billion mark.
-In the next ten years, the smart agriculture market is expected to witness a 4X growth (by the end of 2026, it will be a $40+ billion market).
-The hardware component of the industry will be at the forefront of this growth, with more than 50% share in the overall technological solutions for agriculture.
-The CAGR of smart agriculture for the 2016-2026 period has been estimated to hover around 11.5% – a mighty impressive statistic in itself.
-The variable rate technology segment of smart agriculture will, in particular, grow rapidly.
+The global smart-farming industry grew by nearly 6% through 2016, surpassing the $10 billion mark.
+In the next ten years, the smart agriculture market is expected to grow four-fold, becoming a $40 Billion + market but the end of 2026.
+The hardware component of the industry will be at the forefront of this growth, with more than a 50% share in the AgTech market.
+The CAGR of smart agriculture for the 2016-2026 period has been estimated to hover around 11.5% – a statistic impressive in and of itself.
+It is predicted that the variable rate technology segment of smart agriculture will grow particularly rapidly.

-Apart from productivity, ‘greater efficiency’ is the other main objective of smart agriculture.
-To attain these targets, IoT (internet of things) is quickly making its way in this sector.
-According to a recent BI Intelligence report, more than 75 million IoT devices will be installed (for agriculture) by the end of this decade – a rise of 150% from the 30 million figure in 2015.
-The average volume of big data generated and managed by individual farms will also show a staggering increase between 2017 (<0.5 million data points) and 2050 (>4.0 million data points).
-Consistent application of technology is resulting in more agricultural information being generated than ever before – and these insights are helping in boosting productivity and efficiency.
+Apart from productivity, the other main objective of smart agriculture is increasing efficiency.
+The IoT (internet of things) is quickly making its way in this sector in order to assist in reaching these goals.
+According to a recent BI Intelligence report, more than 75 million IoT devices will be installed in agriculture by the end of 2020 – a 150% increase from the 30 million in 2015.
+The average volume of big data generated and managed by individual farms is also projected to increase substantially from <0.5 million data points in 2017 to >4.0 million data points 2050.
+Consistent application of technology is resulting in more agricultural information being generated than ever before, helping to boosting productivity and efficiency.

-The publication of a new World Resources Report from the WRI underlines the urgency of creating a sustainable food future.
-The global population is projected to reach more than 9 billion in 2050 and today’s crop yields will not be enough to meet the growing food demand.
-If we want to feed the world in the coming years (and manage to do it without destroying the planet) we will need to change the food production paradigm.
-Big data will be crucial to make this change happen.
+The publication of a new World Resources Report from the WRI underlines the urgency of creating a sustainable food plan for the future, as global population is projected to reach more than 9 billion by 2050, and today’s crop yields will not be enough to meet the growing food demand.
+If we want to feed the world in the coming years, without destroying the planet, we will need to change the food production paradigm, with big data being central to this shift.

 How can this reach people?

-The technological advances, the apps and user experiences, which in other industries have reached users on a large scale, haven’t yet arrived to the AgTech industry.
+The technological advances in apps and user experiences, which in other industries have reached users on a larger scale, have yet to fully penetrate the AgTech industry.

-Even though it is a profitable industry globally, the number of users is low.
-As a result, digital products such as web-apps, progressive web-apps and apps had a less effective development so users in this field don’t receive, browse and interact with the information in the best way.
+Even though it is a profitable industry globally, the current number of users is low.
+As a result, digital products in the agricultural field such as web-apps, progressive web-apps, and traditional apps have suffered from insufficient development.
+Users, therefore, are not able to receive, browse, and interact with information in a smooth and user-friendly way.

-The main difference lies in S4 Index which virtually allows for all the purchase, paperwork and beginning process to be digital.
+The main difference lies in the S4 Index allows virtually all purchases, paperwork, and processes to be completed digitally.

-This means that any farmer with a smartphone and an internet connection can compare and purchase at any time a coverage for their crops.
+This means that any farmer with a smartphone and an internet connection can compare and purchase coverage for their crops at any time.

-Unlike traditional methods, S4 automatically triggers the coverage when satellite images and digital meters indicate that the index has been surpassed allowing the producer to collect their insurance money without mediation.Automation of these kind of processes in the industry opens up a wide range of new possibilities.
-Considering the industry predictions and the short-term technology developments, such as the arrival of 5G and IoT (internet of things), we can only expect a rapid production and revenue growth.
-The gap between technology and users in an industry still under development is closing but this can only succeed if companies invest their resources correctly and manage to develop extremely simple and accessible digital products for the users.
+Unlike traditional methods, S4 automatically triggers coverage when satellite images and digital measurements indicate that the index has been surpassed, allowing the producer to collect their insurance money automatically, opening up a wide range of new possibilities in the industry.
+Considering industry predictions and future technological developments in the short-term, such as the arrival of 5G and IoT (internet of things), rapid production and revenue growth can logically be expected.
+The gap between technology and users in AgTech is closing, but can only succeed if companies invest their resources correctly, developing simple and accessible digital products for their users.

 8 key elements to understand